 Duplicate a map to create a copy that includes the same layers and settings.
 This is helpful if you have a map that you want to repurpose for a similar workflow.
-The map card also allows you to configure the Sharing settings and begin to Configure the map.
+The map card also allows you to configure the Sharing settings, begin to Configure the map, and Delete the map.

 When you click Configure, the Overview page appears.
-From this page, you can edit the title of the map, the summary, and the map’s thumbnail.
+From this page, you can check the offline and sharing settings for you map, and you can edit the title of the map, the summary, and the map’s thumbnail.
 The changes you make will also be updated in the Field Maps mobile app.

 The Content page displays all the items in your map, including editable layers, reference layers, tables, and basemaps.
-From the Content page, you can configure the form and feature templates for editable layers and tables.
+From the Content page, you can add and remove layers and configure the form and feature templates for editable layers and tables.
 Mobile workers use forms and feature templates when collecting data in the field.

 Feature templates help you categorize assets so mobile workers can easily collect specific kinds of data in the field.
 Feature templates you’ve created using ArcGIS Online, ArcGIS Enterprise, or ArcGIS Pro can be configured on the Content page of the Field Maps web app.

 You can configure the display name and description for each feature template as well as its default values.
 You can also drag feature templates in the order you want them to appear in the mobile app—placing more commonly used templates at the top of the list.